Team Services | TFS 2017 | TFS 2015 | TFS 2013

 Another view available to program teams shows query-based graphs of release train progress, backlog items, or active tasks during a shipping sprint.
 A customizable home page view is available to each team.

 Since so much of a program team's work revolves around PIs and Release Trains, a custom report showing the scheduled shipping dates and what is projected to be on any given train might be useful.
 In addition, you can take advantage of the rich reporting options and the built-in reports the following services have to offer:

-- When connecting to Visual Studio Team Services: Connect Power BI to Visual Studio Team Services
+- When connecting to Visual Studio Team Services: Power BI integration overview

 - On-premises TFS: SQL Server Reports